-Goal/Strategy Objective for FY 2019-20 GOAL SIX Continue to support the development of a demonstration Satellite Water Recycling Facility at Diablo Country Club as needed.
-Continue working with Contra Costa Water District and Santa Clara Valley Water District to advance the Refinery Recycled Water Exchange Project.
-Continue working with DERWA and its representatives to approve a project design , complete community outreach , and inspect and accept the construction of a new diversion box to allow the temporary diversion of approximately 1.3 MGD of raw wastewater from Central San to Dublin San Ramon Services District for the production of recycled water to meet DERWA's peak summer irrigation demand.
+Goal/Strategy Objective for FY 2019-20 Continue to support the development of a demonstration Satellite Water Recycling Facility at Diablo Country Club as needed.
+GOAL SIX Continue working with Contra Costa Water District and Santa Clara Valley Water District to advance the Refinery Recycled Water Exchange Project.
+Augment the Region's Water Supply Continue working with DERWA and its representatives to approve a project design, complete community outreach, and inspect and accept the construction of a new diversion box to allow the temporary diversion of approximately 1.3 MGD of raw wastewater from Central San to Dublin San Ramon Services District for the production of recycled water to meet DERWA's peak summer irrigation demand.